-Now is an appropriate time to look over the requirements for your major(s)/minor/general education.
-Make sure to note courses that you need to take while abroad, especially if you are planning to double major.
+Now is also an appropriate time to look over the requirements for you major(s)/minor/general education.
+Make sure to note courses that you need to take while away from Dickinson, especially if you are planning to double major.